Spiced Life Conversation

 -

 What is Codependency?
-A codependent person plans their entire life around pleasing another person, placing others on a pedestal while completely ignoring themselves.
+A codependent person plans their entire life around pleasing another person, placing others on a pedestal while completely ignoring themselves, waiting for someone else to make them a priority.

 -